 Dylan Farrow’s sexual abuse allegations against her father, Woody Allen, are the subject of Allen v.
 Farrow, HBO’s four-part docuseries from investigative filmmakers Kirby Dick, Amy Ziering and Amy Herdy.
-The explosive series, which is also streaming on HBO Max, reveals the private story behind one of Hollywood’s most notorious public scandals involving the director of films like Annie Hall, Manhattan and Midnight in Paris.
+The explosive series, which ends its run on Sunday and is also streaming on HBO Max, reveals the private story behind one of Hollywood’s most notorious public scandals involving the director of films like Annie Hall, Manhattan and Midnight in Paris.

 Allen and actress Mia Farrow were in a relationship for 12 years from 1980 to 1992 and during that time, the two adopted Dylan and Moses and had one biological child, Ronan, together.
 Additionally, Farrow had three other biological children with ex-husband André Previn and three adopted children, including Soon-Yi Previn.
 (Farrow later adopted five more children.)